Perturbative QCD: The QCD Lagrangian

 The $t^a$ are generators of $SU(3)$ in the fundamental representation.
 They are defined by the commutation relation $[t^a,t^b] = i f^{abc} t^c$, where $f^{abc}$ are the totally antisymmetric structure constants.
 The first term in $\mathcal{L}_{\mathrm{QCD}}$ describes the pure gluon dynamics.
 It involves a factor $g_s f^{abc} A^b_{\mu}A^c_{\nu}$ which encodes a characteristic feature of non-Abelian theories, namely the presence of self-interactions among the gauge bosons.
 The second term is a sum over quark flavours, where $m_f$ is the mass of the quark of flavour $f$.
 It includes the covariant derivative, which generates the interactions between gluons and quarks through the $ig_sA_{\mu}^a t^a$ term.
 The symbol $\gamma^{\mu}$ denotes the Dirac matrices which are defined by the anti-commutation relation $\{ \gamma^{\mu}, \gamma^{\nu} \} = 2 g^{\mu\nu}$ (Clifford algebra).

 The last two terms in \equref{eq:L_QCD} are related to the treatment of redundant degrees of freedom of the theory, since physical gluons only have two degrees of freedom (the transverse polarisations).
 The third term is a gauge-fixing term and $\xi$ is a so-called gauge parameter.
 Its value is arbitrary and must not affect physical predictions.
 A common choice is the Feynman gauge where $\xi = 1$, since this leads to a simple form of the gluon propagator.
 The fourth term involves the so-called Faddeev-Popov ghost fields \cite{Faddeev:1967fc}, which is a gauge dependent term that is necessary to cancel unphysical degrees of freedom.
 Ghost fields are unphysical and only appear as virtual states.
 They are constructed such that they exactly cancel the unphysical degrees of freedom corresponding to longitudinal and time-like polarisations of gluons.
-Additionally, the ghost fields make the QCD Lagrangian invariant under the BRST symmetry, which ensures that QCD is renormalisable \cite{Becchi:1974md,Tyutin:1975qk}.
+Additionally, the ghost fields make the QCD Lagrangian invariant under a global transformation parametrised by a Grassmann-valued parameter $\theta$, so-called BRST-transformations, discovered by Becchi, Rouet, Stora and Tyutin~\cite{Becchi:1974md,Tyutin:1975qk}.
+The BRST invariance is important for the proofs of unitarity and renormalisability of QCD.
 The ghost fields decouple in axial (physical) gauges, however this leads to a more complicated gluon propagator and therefore increases computational complexity.

 $\mathcal{L}_{\mathrm{QCD}}$ is used to derive the Feynman rules of QCD.
 They are the building blocks of scattering amplitudes and are used to construct Feynman diagrams, see \secref{sec:perturbation_theory}.
 The vertex and propagator rules of QCD can be seen in \tabref{tab:feynman_rules1} and \tabref{tab:feynman_rules2} respectively.